pgoulding/go-notes/README.md

 ### Interfaces

 Interfaces are tough to understand, learning to read the standard library documentation is good place to start.
-Writing your own interfaces are tough and require experience.
+Writing your own interface is hard and require experience.
+Interfaces are used as a contract to help us manage types.

 #### Syntax to define interface